Paperspace/Docs/experiments/using-experiments/README.md

 There are three modes for Experiments:

 **Single-node:** An Experiment that runs on a single compute instance.
-This option is very simple and is available in the web UI, CLI, and SDK.
+This option is very simple and is available in the Web UI, CLI, and SDK.

 **Multi-node**: Run a distributed training Experiment on more than one compute instance.
 This option is more advanced and is available in the CLI and SDK only.
 You can view examples here and the .